KristineMagdalene/Dam-iT/README.md

 # IoT Smart Irrigation System

-An intelligent irrigation system using ESP8266 and Firebase Realtime Database.
+An irrigation system using ESP8266 and Firebase Realtime Database.
 The system automates the opening and closing of an irrigation dam based on water levels and allows manual control through a mobile application.
 It also sends water level notifications and SMS alerts to designated phone numbers.

 ## Features